withcenter/fireflow/README.md

 # TODO

 - Tracking the file uploads and deletes. those should be by `uploadImage` and `deleteImage` methods.
+  - For the search/list functionality of uploaded files.

 - Forum
   The complete forum functionality including;